george-carlin/abroaders/README.md

 `lib/tasks/seed.rake` and you can log in at `/admin/sign_in`.
 (Remember that 'normal' user accounts log in at `/sign_in`.

+We use the gem [figaro](https://github.com/laserlemon/figaro) to manage ENV variable settings.
+With Figaro, your ENV variables are stored in the file `config/application.yml`, which is gitignored.
+The setup script will create a basic application.yml file for you which should contain all the ENV info you need for basic development.

 ## Workflow + Branching model

 The `production` branch is the latest commit that's live and deployed to Heroku.